Histidine–tRNA ligase, cytoplasmic

-Histidyl-tRNA synthetase (HARS) also known as histidine-tRNA ligase, is an enzyme which in humans is encoded by the HARS gene.
+Histidine–tRNA ligase, cytoplasmic is an enzyme which in humans is encoded by the HARS1 gene (previously HARS).

 Function

 Aminoacyl-tRNA synthetases are a class of enzymes that charge tRNAs with their cognate amino acids.
 The protein encoded by this gene is a cytoplasmic enzyme which belongs to the class II family of aminoacyl tRNA synthetases.
 The enzyme is responsible for the synthesis of histidyl-transfer RNA, which is essential for the incorporation of histidine into proteins.
 The gene is located in a head-to-head orientation with HARSL on chromosome five, where the homologous genes share a bidirectional promoter.

 Clinical significance

 The gene product is a frequent target of autoantibodies in the human autoimmune disease polymyositis/dermatomyositis.
+Pathogenic mutations in HARS1 are the cause of Type IIIB usher syndrome (USH3B), which is associated with progressive hearing and vision loss.

 Interactions

 HARS has been shown to interact with EEF1B2 and EEF1G.